Royals vs. Mets Player Props Betting Odds

 Pérez Stats

-- Salvador Perez has 90 hits with 16 doubles, 17 home runs and 13 walks.
+- Salvador Perez has collected 91 hits with 16 doubles, 17 home runs and 13 walks.
 He has driven in 44 runs.

 Pérez Recent Games